pranav-verma-daiict/test-website/README.md

-## Welcome to GitHub Pages
+## Welcome to Pranav's page

-You can use the [editor on GitHub](https://github.com/pranav-verma-daiict/test-website/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+I am Pranav verma, { put some academic details}

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.